syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

 ---
 title: Working with Footnotes and endnotes | DocIO | Syncfusion
-description: This section illustrates how to insert the footnote and endnote in a Word document using DocIO
+description: This section illustrates about working with adding and removing a footnote and endnote in a Word document using DocIO
 platform: file-formats
 control: DocIO
 documentation: UG